-- Lightly flatten the cookie dough balls unto a lightly greased cookie sheet.
+- Lightly flatten the cookie dough balls onto a lightly greased cookie sheet or parchment lined sheet.

 - Bake for 15 minutes or until lightly brown around the edges.

-- Allow cookies to cool for 30 minutes before icing with the keto lemon glaze.
+- Allow cookies to cool completely before icing with the keto lemon glaze.

 Keto Lemon Glaze

-- Then add 1 to 2 tablespoon of heavy whipping cream to thin the glaze.
+- Then add 1 to 2 tablespoons of heavy whipping cream to thin the glaze.
 Start with 1 tablespoon of cream and more if needed.

 - Drizzle the top of the fully cooled lemon cookies and allow the glaze to set before eating.